Article

 Preventing fraud

 Bank statement analysis can be used to detect and prevent various forms of financial fraud, such as identity theft, account takeover, and fraudulent transactions.
+Unusual account activity, such as unexpected charges, may be due to new services or offerings, which should be carefully reviewed to rule out fraudulent behavior.
 Bank statement analysis also plays a crucial role in anti-money laundering (AML) efforts by identifying patterns consistent with illegal activity.

 In each of these fields, bank statement analysis serves as a valuable tool to verify that the financial picture is an accurate and complete one.